ADD Vs. ADHD

 Treatment for ADHD and other mental disorders

 ADHD is often treated using medication or a combination of medication and therapy for children and adults.
-There are stimulant and non stimulants for ADHD medication.
-Consult your prescribing doctor or primary care physician when considering medication, primarily if you already take other medicines.
+There are stimulant and nonstimulant ADHD medications.
+Consult your prescribing doctor or primary care physician when considering medication, especially if you already take other medicines.

-Symptoms of his condition may impact all areas of your life, and behavior therapy may be an effective ADHD treatment option.
-ADHD might affect work and school experiences, daily tasks, interpersonal relationships, stress levels, and a person's emotions.
-For example, many people with ADHD face increased rejection sensitivity.
-A counselor may help you learn to deal with these symptoms on an emotional level, as well as treat other conditions that may co-occur alongside ADHD, such as a mood disorder.
+Symptoms of this condition may impact all areas of your life, and therapy may be an effective ADHD treatment option for helping you manage troublesome behaviors or thought patterns.
+Remember, ADHD might affect work and school experiences, daily tasks, interpersonal relationships, stress levels, and even a person's emotions—for example, many people with ADHD face increased rejection sensitivity.
+A counselor may help you learn to deal with these symptoms on an emotional level, as well as treat other conditions that co-occur alongside ADHD, such as mood disorders.

 Studies show that online counseling is as effective as traditional counseling for those with ADHD.
 Online counseling could be a valuable alternative for someone who struggles to remember appointments or find the motivation to leave home.